wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

 ### Programming Language Choice

-The workshop is available for both Python and C#.
+The workshop is available in both Python and C#.
 Use the language selector tabs to choose your preferred language wherever applicable.
 Note, don't switch languages mid-lab.

 ![The image shows the language selector](./media/language-selector.png)